This morning I had cause to think about how I came to be this way when I recalled the following story from 1981…

 “What are you doing?”
 I’m incredulous.

 “What do you mean?
 Take your clothes off and come to bed.”
-He says, as though I secretly yearn to jump on his sweaty, pasty, loosely fit, aging bones.
+He says, as though I secretly yearn to jump on his sweaty, pasty, saggy skinned, aging bones.

 “What???
 Are you nuts?”
 Mind officially BLOWN!.
 Why do these things happen to me???